This article originally appeared on VICE France.

 Still, you can't expect him to perform right on cue every night.
 Sometimes, to get a hard on, he has to tie the elastic of a condom around his penis like a tourniquet to control the blood flow.

 He almost got burned once when a customer at the bar found out who he was and called his fire station to report him.
 Ryan denied it and cancelled all his gigs for the next several months, before returning to the stage.
-Now, he does one show a week on a Saturday night—the only evening when he has to deal with customers who think that just because they've seen him naked, they can sexually harass him at the bar afterward.
+Now, he does one show a week on a Saturday night – the only evening when he has to deal with customers who think that just because they've seen him naked, they can sexually harass him at the bar afterwards.

 "You're a piece of meat," he admits.
-"At first you enjoy it, but later you realize that some of them only come here to sleep with dancers.
-It's a bit like being a firefighter—you have to deal with clichés about you."
+"At first you enjoy it, but later you realise that some of them only come here to sleep with dancers.
+It's a bit like being a firefighter – you have to deal with cliches about you."

 The following Saturday I chat to Andrea in the basement at Raidd.
 The 30-year-old gay performer from Milan is wearing a tank top and sporting the same large gold chain he performs in.

-Andrea's first few showers were "very uncomfortable."
-Since then, though, he claims to have become a "pro."
+Andrea's first few showers were "very uncomfortable".
+Since then, though, he claims to have become a "pro".
 Across four showers a night, he shows his cock every second shower.
 "I can't stay very hard under the water," Andrea tells me.
 "Being naked doesn't really bother me anymore.
 You don't really see the audience when you're in the cubicle.
-It's like taking a shower at home, but in a more sexy way and using lots of soap," he laughs.
+It's like having a shower at home, but in a more sexy way and using lots of soap," he laughs.

 Andrea says he's as popular with men as he is with women, and that he doesn't really mind the unwarranted touching.
 "It's funny, but I'm used to it," he says.
 "I just grab the guy's hand and move it away.
 The women are touchy, too.
 It makes me a bit uncomfortable, but it's bearable."